It is a chronic pain condition. It is usually the result of or is accompanied by injury, illness, or infection.

 Neuropathic pain can be a symptom or a complication of various diseases and conditions.
 These include multiple sclerosis, multiple myeloma, and cancer.
-Not all people with these conditions will experience neuropathic pain, but it can be a problem for some.
+Not all people with these conditions experience neuropathic pain, but it can be a problem for some.

 Diabetes is responsible for 30 percent of neuropathic cases, according to the Cleveland Clinic.
 Chronic diabetes can affect how your nerves work.
 People with diabetes commonly experience loss of sensation and numbness, followed by pain, burning, and stinging in the limbs and fingers.